Estimated reading time: 23 minutes

 Since I’m a frugal living, budgeting blog with readers who may rely on services such as KOHO I thought I’d give it a go.

-KOHO is a reloadable prepaid Visa card attached to a budgeting app that assists the user to budget, manage money all the while earning cashback on their purchases.
+KOHO is a reloadable prepaid Visa card attached to a budgeting app that assists the user to budget, and manage money all the while earning cashback on their purchases.

 Canadians And Their Approach To Debt